-- Discuss with the Graduate Coordinator their plan to re-enter the Department. - Inform the Examining Committee Members at least three weeks before the date of the M.Sc. oral exam that they wish to be considered for admission to the Ph.D. program. - Include a "Future Directions" section at the end of the M.Sc. thesis that describes the proposed Ph.D. project.
+- Discuss with the Graduate Coordinator their plan to re-enter the Department. - Inform the Examining Committee Members at least three weeks before the date of the MSc Oral Exam that they wish to be considered for admission to the PhD program. - Include a "Future Directions" section at the end of the MSc thesis that describes the proposed PhD project.
 This section should be a maximum of 6 double-spaced (23 lines/page, 12 point font, 2 cm margins) pages and may include additional figures and/or tables.
 This section should be similar to parts 3 and 4 of the reclassification proposal as follows: - Rationale 1 page: What key question(s) is/are going to be addressed?
 Why address this question using this particular experimental system?
-What is the hypothesis or hypotheses to be tested? - Specific aims 4-5 pages: Describe the specific experiments that will be carried out during the Ph.D. studies.
+What hypothesis or hypotheses will be tested? - Specific aims 4-5 pages: Describe the specific experiments that will be carried out during the PhD studies.
 The purpose of the experiments with respect to the general rationale should be made clear.
-Possible pitfalls in experiments should be pointed out and alternative approaches should be suggested.
-Generally two to three distinct aims should be described.
-Possible outcomes of the experiments, and how the student will proceed given these outcomes, should be discussed.
-The student should convince the committee that experiments are feasible and will produce relevant and significant data.

-Upon fulfilling all requirements for a M.Sc., the student must submit an online SGS application for the Ph.D. program in our Department.
-The Graduate Coordinator in consultation with the Chair of the Admissions Committee, and one or more Admissions Committee members, will promptly review the student's application (as these situations often occur outside of normal application cycles).
-M.Sc. students are held to a higher standard than B.Sc. students and it is often the case that we will not admit students with a M.Sc. into our Ph.D. program.
-However, if the application is approved, the student will be enrolled into the Ph.D. program at the beginning of the following term.
-Given that the student will remain an officially enrolled student throughout the transition.
+The student should point out possible pitfalls in experiments and suggest alternative approaches.
+Generally, the student should describe two to three distinct aims.
+The student should discuss potential outcomes of the experiments and how they will proceed given these outcomes, should be discussed.
+The student should convince the Committee that experiments are feasible and will produce relevant and significant data. - Upon fulfilling all requirements for a MSc, the student must submit an online SGS application for the PhD program in our Department.
+The Graduate Coordinator, in consultation with the Chair of the Admissions Committee, and one or more Admissions Committee members, will promptly review the student's application (as these situations often occur outside of normal application cycles).
+MSc students are held to a higher standard than BSc students and it is often the case that we will not admit students with a MSc into our PhD program.
+However, if the application is approved, the student will be enrolled into the PhD program at the beginning of the following term.
+Given that the student would be enrolled in the MSc program until the end of term, the student will remain an officially enrolled student throughout the transition.
 However, it is important to consider timing of defence/re-entry to make the transition as seamless as possible.

 Students are expected to answer the same types of questions that would be asked at a reclassification exam, whether they are planning to continue the same project or not.

-Note: The caliber of performance required for acceptance into the Ph.D. program are significantly higher than for a terminal M.Sc. degree.
-Students may successfully pass the M.Sc. oral exam, but not be admitted to the Ph.D. program.
+Note: The caliber of performance required for acceptance into the PhD program is significantly higher than for a terminal MSc degree.
+Students may successfully pass the MSc Oral Exam but not be admitted to the PhD program.

-Students who wish to defend their M.Sc. with the intent of applying to our Ph.D.
-Program and joining a different laboratory in which they did their M.Sc. (or remain in the same lab, but pursue a different project):
+Students who wish to defend their MSc with the intent of applying to our PhD Program and joining a different laboratory in which they did their MSc (or remain in the same lab, but pursue a different project):